michaellee/old-michaelsoolee.com/_posts/2014-04-16-pushing-past-fears-sharing.md

 I'm an introvert.
 This isn't to be confused with being shy.
 I don't fear social opportunities or putting myself out there.

-What I do fear is putting myself or my work out into the world to for others to stomp on or disregard for being meaningless.
+What I do fear is putting myself or my work out into the world for others to stomp on or disregard for being meaningless.
 For this reason it often pains me to hit the publish button.

 Over the past month I did two things I have never done in my life.
 I ran a [live webinar](http://michaellee.co/learn-html-css-webinar/) to teach how to code and was [interviewed](http://onefoursev.co/post/81582843046/michael-lee) by my friend, Brandon Houlihan for his blog about creatives in the triangle.